Urdu literature: Urdu novel

 Ratan Nath Dhar Sarshar introduced proper fiction and touch of realism in Urdu novels with his serialised novel Fasana-e-Azad which was influenced by Don Quixote.
 His other notable novels are Sair-i-Kohsar and Jam-i-Sarshar.
 He also wrote articles and short stories for the humorous journal, Awadh Punch.

 Influenced by the historical romances of Walter Scott, Abdul Halim Sharar introduced historical elements in his own works such as Malikul Azia Vārjina.

-Mirza Hadi Ruswa was a poet and writer, best remembered for his Umrao Jaan Ada, published at the end of the nineteenth century.
+Mirza Hadi Ruswa was a poet and writer, best remembered for his novel Umrao Jaan Ada, published at the end of the nineteenth century.

 Drama

 Drama in Urdu was introduced in the 19th century through the production of Inder Sabha written by Agha Hasan Amanat, and first staged in 1853.
 It was a musical comedy with a thin plot line and was modelled after the European opera.